hydrotian/notebook/_posts/2023-08-22-e3sm-workflow.md

 - Quota check for Compy and Chrysalis
     - Compy: `lfs quota -hu zhou014 /compyfs`
     - Chrysalis: `/usr/lpp/mmfs/bin/mmlsquota -u ac.tian.zhou --block-size T fs2`
+- Job management
+    - From Chris: to boost the Quality of Service (QoS) for a faster job turnaround, one can do `scontrol update jobid=<JOBID> qos=high` for a waiting job.
+You can also edit `env_batch.xml` in `case_scripts` by adding
+    `<directive> --qos=high </directive>`
+    - Chris also shared a command to list priorities for all jobs:
+        ```
+        alias sqa='squeue -o "%8u %.7a %.4D %.9P %7i %.2t %.10r %.10M %.10l %.8Q %j" --sort=P,-t,-p'
+        ```
+    - To check the age of a job
+        ```
+        sprio -l -j <JOBID>
+         JOBID PARTITION     USER PRIORITY SITE AGE ASSOC FAIRSHARE JOBSIZE PARTITION   QOS NICE TRES
+        411168   compute ac.tian.
+53844    0 843     0       560    2441         0 50000    0
+        ```
+        The high qos command above increased my job QOS from 5000 to 50000.
+The higher QOS, the higher PRIORITY.
+The AGE is the waiting time spent in the queue in minute.
+The longer AGE, the higher PRIORITY too.